Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Disadvantages:

-Optimal strategy: Combine group and individual insurance
+Common combination considered: Combine group (super-fund / employer) and individual insurance

 Request a Free Coverage ReviewHealthcare workers face higher premiums than office workers, but several strategies can reduce costs while maintaining appropriate coverage.